kristian-lange-tw/JATOS_docs_v3/pages/User-Manager.md

 ---
 title: Manage JATOS users
-keywords: user manager, user, password, admin rights, admin
+keywords: user manager, user, member, password, admin rights, admin
 tags:
 summary:
 sidebar: mydoc_sidebar
 permalink: User-Manager.html
 folder:
 toc: true
-last_updated: 27 April 2017
+last_updated: 18 Mar 2018
 ---

 Each experimenter with access to the JATOS server (though the GUI) is a JATOS User.
 Users can create, modify and delete the studies they are members of.